realStandal/kratos-react-example/readme.md

 It has been written using TypeScript and uses the [Bootstrap framework](https://getbootstrap.com) for UX.

+# Major Todos

+Implement trivial UI's and finish examples for other Kratos-flows.
+The `<Form>` elements backing the identification flows use React's uncontrolled components; I'm sure this can be changed to provide React control.
+Likely would result in the `<Form>`'s default submit-action being prevented and use of the [Kratos-SDK](https://github.com/ory/sdk/tree/master/clients/kratos/typescript) to complete the flow.

+The Login/Register screens could be refactored; there are numerous areas of repetiative code, again this is all trivial.

 # Getting Started

 This is a _lengthy_ set of steps to use this repository and some meta-data about Kratos (for my future-benefit as well).
 Consult the next section if you want to just get it up-and-running, no explanation.